speakez-llc/Aiden/README.md

 ## Our commitment to open source 🤝

 All of the tools in this project are open-source.
 Rower holds that the transparency and collaboration inherent to open-source initiatives fosters trustworthiness in both product and process.
-Through our leveraging of, contributing to and supporting open-source tools, we maintain our commitment to building robust, reliable and sustainable systems with our clients.
+Through our leveraging of, contributing to and supporting open-source tools, we maintain our commitment to building robust, reliable, secure and sustainable systems with our clients.